 Fun Facts About Norwegian Forest Cats

-Some additional interesting facts about the beloved wegie breed:
+Here are some additional interesting facts about the beloved wegie breed:

 - They’re Norway’s official cat.

-- They appear in Norse mythology, as the cats that pulled the chariot of Freya, goddess of love and beauty.
+- They appear in Norse mythology as the cats that pulled the chariot of Freya, goddess of love and beauty.

 - They can weigh up 22 pounds — larger than most cat breeds, and even some smaller dogs.

 - Genetic testing has shown that the Maine Coon is a descendant of the Norwegian Forest Cat.